-Used Pinball Machines for sale in Ottawa and Canada are common online on MAACA, kijiji, Ebay, and other forums or sites.
+Used Pinball Machines for sale in Ottawa and Canada are common online on Pinside, Kijiji, Ebay, and many other forums or sites.

 Disclosure is defined by the Oxford dictionary firstly as the action of making new or secret information known.